 In the Beginning: Cosmogonic Myth and Oneness

 The cosmogonic myth — or mythical creation story — is a fascination of mine.
 I collect these stories like a magpie, mentally tucking them into my nest of tales and traditions, bringing them out now and again to mull over.
-There are multitudes, at least one for every culture in existence, some having died with dead languages unrecorded and others continuing to be told.

 The Norse cosmogonic myth is one of my favorites: a yawning gap lies between two polar realms, one of ice and one of fire.
 When they meet in this middle ground of pure nothingness — a perfect balance, where all is potential — the fire melts the ice, kindles the frozen life-bringing yeast, which forms the first being, a jotun (meaning “devourer”) named Ymir.
 More beings follow, and eventually the first Asgardians Odin and his brothers rend Ymir into bits, building what we know of the universe from his body parts.
 The first humans, Ask and Embla, were pieces of driftwood breathed upon and given sparks of intelligence by the destroyers of Ymir — pieces, it can be assumed, of Ymir’s own body.

 The beginning of that myth reminds me of the concepts of yin and yang in Chinese Taoism — yin being the principle of emptiness, cold, passivity, darkness; yang the principle of fullness, heat, energy, light.
 Where yin recedes, yang advances — it’s this dance that creates the shifting, swaying balance of the universe.
 And, as with Ginnungagap, before yin and yang split into being, they existed in a neutral state of nothingness.